Tarzan (1999 film): Plot

-As the explorers ship returns to retrieve them, Jane asks Tarzan to travel to England with her.
-However, when she says it is unlikely they will return to Africa, Tarzan tries persuading Jane to stay with him instead.
-Clayton tricks Tarzan into believing Jane will stay in Africa in exchange for her seeing the gorillas.
-Tarzan persuades Terk and Tantor to lure Kerchak away, and leads the trio to the nesting grounds.
-The Porters excitedly mingle with the gorillas, but Kerchak returns to attack the humans.
-Tarzan restrains Kerchak while the humans escape, disappointing Kerchak.
-Taking Tarzan to the treehouse where she found him, Kala reveals his heritage and says she wants him to be happy whatever he decides.
+The explorers' ship returns to retrieve them.
+Jane persuades Tarzan to return to England with her, explaining he belongs to civilization, and not the jungle.
+After Jane rejects Tarzan's pleas, Clayton convinces Tarzan to take them to the gorillas, tricking him into believing that Jane will stay if he agrees.
+Tarzan tells Terk and Tantor to distract Kerchak away, allowing safe passage to the nesting grounds.
+As the Porters excitedly mingle with the gorillas, Kerchak returns and attacks the humans in a blind rage.
+Tarzan restrains Kerchak while the trio escape.
+Disappointed, Kerchak reproaches Tarzan for betraying the gorillas, causing him to flee in guilt.
+Kala takes Tarzan to the tree house and reveals his past.
+As Kala will accept whatever decision he makes, Tarzan decides to board the ship to England.

-Tarzan boards the ship, accompanied by the Porters, but Clayton and his traitorous group of stowaway poachers ambush them.
-Now aware of the location of the nesting grounds, Clayton plans to capture and sell all the gorillas for a fortune, and imprisons Tarzan and the Porters to prevent their interference.
-Terk and Tantor hear Tarzan’s yell, and they head to the ship to free Tarzan.
-That night, Clayton and his henchmen arrive at the jungle and capture the gorillas, but Tarzan arrives with his friends just in time, rallying the other animals to free the gorillas and help fight Clayton's henchmen.
-Clayton fatally wounds Kerchak and enters the rainforest canopy to fight Tarzan, but inadvertently falls and hangs himself on a vine.
-Before dying, Kerchak finally accepts Tarzan as his son and names him the gorilla troop's leader.
+Upon boarding the ship, a mutiny erupts.
+Tarzan and the Porters are ambushed by a group of stowaway poachers.
+Aware of the location of the nesting grounds, Clayton plans to capture and sell all the gorillas for illegal profit, imprisoning Tarzan and the Porters in the hold to prevent their interference.
+Terk and Tantor hear Tarzan's yell from the ship in the distance.
+Realizing they are in trouble, they head to the ship to free Tarzan, and the Porters.
+Tarzan races back to land to stop Clayton.

+That night, Clayton and his henchmen storm the nesting grounds and begin capturing the gorillas.
+Tarzan arrives just in time with his friends, rallying the other animals as a team to scare away the henchmen and free the gorillas, including a caged Kala.
+Clayton mortally wounds Kerchak, and personally fights Tarzan through the rainforest canopy.
+Clayton becomes entangled in vines and desperately cuts through them, but accidentally hangs himself to death.
+Tarzan returns to Kerchak who finally accepts Tarzan as his son, and names him the new gorilla troop's leader before dying.

-The next day, the Porters prepare to leave on the ship, while Tarzan stays behind with the gorillas.
-As the ship's rowboat leaves shore, Porter encourages his daughter to stay with the man she loves, and Jane jumps overboard, followed soon after by her father.
-The Porters reunite with Tarzan and his family and together they embark on a new life in the jungle.
+The next day, the Porters prepare to leave while Tarzan stays behind with the gorillas.
+As the ship's rowboat leaves shore, Porter encourages his daughter to stay with the man she loves.
+Jane jumps overboard, followed by her father.
+The Porters reunite with Tarzan and his family, and together they embark on a new life in the jungle.